Solar Guide

 Get My Custom EstimateSolar Installations in Wilkes-Barre

-Discover how Wilkes-Barre neighborhoods are embracing solar energy!
-We’ve mapped every installation across the area, revealing which communities are leading the clean energy transition.
-Explore our interactive heatmap to see how many of your neighbors have already made the switch to solar power.
+We’ve mapped every solar installation across America to help you discover which Wilkes-Barre neighborhoods have embraced clean energy.
+Click any hexagon to see how many of your neighbors have made the switch to solar power!

 Leasing Solar Panels

-In Wilkes-Barre, PA, Palmetto offers a Power Purchase Agreement (PPA) option through all major utility providers including PPL Electric Utilities, Penelec, and others.
-With a PPA, you pay only for the electricity your panels produce at a predetermined rate per kilowatt-hour instead of purchasing the system outright.
+Wilkes-Barre homeowners have access to Power Purchase Agreements (PPAs) through PPL Electric Utilities, providing an affordable way to go solar without the large upfront investment.
+With a PPA, you pay for the power your solar panels generate at a set rate per kilowatt-hour rather than purchasing the system outright.

 Go solar without the investment